clue/json-query-language/SYNTAX.md

 Matches it one of the given filters in the list matches.
 Does not match if none of the given filters in the list match.

-An empty `$or` list will always match.
+An empty `$or` list will *never* match.
-Prividing only a single filter expression is supported.
+Providing only a single filter expression is supported.

 ##### [L2] $or object